Lola-W/SOMA-seq/README.md

 #### 2. **Batch Submission of sbatch Scripts**:

   To Submit these scripts as batch jobs to the SLURM scheduler.
-The script `02_submit_slurm_jobs.py` automates the submission of uncompleted jobs by checking which samples haven't been processed based on the absence of their SLURM log files.
+The script [`02_submit_slurm_jobs.py`](code/alignment/02_submit_slurm_jobs.py) automates the submission of uncompleted jobs by checking which samples haven't been processed based on the absence of their SLURM log files.

   To submit the jobs, run:

   ```bash
   python code/alignment/02_submit_slurm_jobs.py --res_folder /path/to/slurm_logs --input_folder /path/to/input_data --slurm_scripts_dir /path/to/slurm_scripts
   ```

+* It is optional, but if you do NOT have the barcode available after running STARsolo, please use [`generateBarcode.py`](utils/generateBarcode.py)

+### Monopogen ###

+Please reference the github repo for [Monopogen](https://github.com/KChen-lab/Monopogen) for trouble-shooting.

+#### 3. **Preprocess and Germline Mutation calling**:

+## Supplementary Scripts ##

+- `generateBarcode.py`: Barcode Count Generator.
+This script produces Cellranger4-like `barcode_counts.csv` for STARSolo results.
+It also helps in assessing the quality of barcode tagging in sequencing experiments.
+Located in `utils/`, usage instructions are provided within the script.